Discover all you need to know about public transport in the UAE, including the different ways to get around, disability access, safety tips, and more.

 Timetables and routes

 All public bus details are available online.
 In Dubai and Abu Dhabi, they are also available on the RTA and Darb apps respectively.
-Bus services start around 5 am in the morning and are operational until midnight, however, consult a timetable for more specific cues.
+Bus services start around 04:00 in the morning and are operational until 01:00, however, consult a timetable for more specific cues.

 Long-distance coaches in the UAE

-The UAE is a tiny country with easy navigation, so the longest stretch to get from one emirate to the other – say Abu Dhabi to Fujairah, more than 250km – takes a maximum of five hours.
+The UAE is a tiny country with easy navigation, so the longest stretch to get from one emirate to the other – say Abu Dhabi to Fujairah, more than 250 kilometers – takes a maximum of five hours.

 All long-distance coaches are very comfortable, fully air-conditioned, and with reclining seats.
 A few stops allow passengers to grab a bite and use restroom facilities.

-You can hop onto a long-coach at any of the central bus stations in each emirate (all information is available online, and on travel apps operated by any of the emirates).
-You can use your travel card; but ensure you have enough balance because many of these stations may not have top-up services.
+You can hop onto a long-distance coach at any of the central bus stations in each emirate (all information is available online, and on travel apps operated by any of the emirates).
+You can use your travel card.
+However, ensure you have enough balance because many of these stations may not have top-up services.
 Otherwise, you can buy your ticket via cash/card from the appropriate ticket machines.

 All stations have decent facilities, such as convenience stores, food outlets, and washrooms.
-Fares for travel start at AED20 and don’t really go up by much.
+Fares for travel start at AED 20.

 In some places when travelling by bus, it is forbidden to eat or drink, so tank up at the pit stops.
-If there is any emergency – say, there’s a small child or you are not well, speak with the bus staff before boarding and seek their advice.
+If there is any emergency – say, you are not feeling well, speak with the bus staff before boarding and seek their advice.
 They may make an exception for you.

 Taxis in the UAE

 Taxis are still the most preferred public transport option in the UAE.
 The public taxis are efficient and clean, and fares depend on the duration of your ride.
-You can hail a taxi on the street so long as the ‘taxi’ sign is lit; which means the cab is not occupied.
-You can also book a taxi via the helpline, and, in Dubai, through the RTA app.
+You can hail a taxi on the street so long as the taxi sign is lit, which means the cab is accepting passengers You can also book a taxi via the helpline, and, in Dubai, through the RTA app.

 While Dubai, Abu Dhabi, and Sharjah have their own departments of transport that run the taxi services, the smaller emirates have public taxis managed and operated by Emirates Transport.
 Taxi fares vary from emirate to emirate, with Dubai commanding the highest price tags.

 Most taxis are saloons or sedans; Toyota, Hyundai, and Nissan are the popular car brands for taxis.
-In certain cases, well-heeded residents will avoid common taxi brands, such as the Camry or the Altima, are avoided by “well-heeled” residents because they are associated with being taxis.
+In certain cases, well-heeded residents will avoid common taxi brands, such as the Camry or the Altima, because of their association with big taxis.